Invertible Ideals and Gaussian Semirings: Introduction

-The first and third named authors were partly supported by K. N. Toosi University of Technology.
-The second named author was partially supported by University of Tehran.}:

-Let, for the moment, $R$ be a commutative ring with identity.
+Let, for the moment, $R$ be a commutative ring with a nonzero identity.
 The Dedekind-Mertens lemma in ring theory states that if $f$ and $g$ are two elements of the polynomial ring $R[X]$, then there exists a natural number $n$ such that $ c(f)^{n-1} c(fg) = c(f)^n c(g)$, where by the content $c(f)$ of an arbitrary polynomial $ f \in R[X]$, it is meant the $R$-ideal generated by the coefficients of $f$.
 From this, it is clear that if $R$ is a Pr\"{u}fer domain, then $R$ is Gaussian, i.e. $c(fg) = c(f)c(g)$ for all $f,g \in R[X]$.

-Gilmer in \cite{Gi2} and Tsang in \cite{T}, independently, proved that the inverse of the above statement is also correct in this sense that if $R$ is a Gaussian domain, then $R$ is a Pr\"{u}fer domain.
+Gilmer in \cite{Gilmer1967} and Tsang in \cite{Tsang1965}, independently, proved that the inverse of the above statement is also correct in this sense that if $R$ is a Gaussian domain, then $R$ is a Pr\"{u}fer domain.

-Since Gaussian semirings were introduced in \cite{N} and the Dedekind-Mertens lemma was proved for subtractive semirings in the same paper, our motivation for this work was to see how one can define invertible ideals for semirings to use them in Dedekind-Mertens lemma and discover another family of Gaussian semirings.
-We also asked ourselves if a kind of Gilmer-Tsang Theorem holds for polynomial semirings.
-Therefore it is not a surprising that while investigating these questions, we needed to borrow some definitions and techniques - for example Pr\"{u}fer domains - from multiplicative ideal theory for rings.
+Since Gaussian semirings were introduced in Definition 7 in \cite{Nasehpour2016} and the Dedekind-Mertens lemma was proved for subtractive semirings in Theorem 3 in the same paper, our motivation for this work was to see how one could define invertible ideals for semirings to use them in Dedekind-Mertens lemma and discover another family of Gaussian semirings.
+We do emphasize that the definition of Gaussian semiring used in our paper is different from the one investigated in \cite{DalePitts1978} and \cite{HebischWeinert1987}.
+We also asked ourselves if some kind of a Gilmer-Tsang Theorem held for polynomial semirings.
+Therefore, we were not surprised to see while investigating these questions, we needed to borrow some definitions and techniques - for example Pr\"{u}fer domains and a couple of other concepts mentioned in \cite{LarsenMcCarthy1971} and \cite{Gilmer1972} - from multiplicative ideal theory for rings .
 In most cases, we also constructed examples of proper semirings - semirings that are not rings - satisfying the conditions of those definitions and results to show that what we bring in this paper are really generalizations of their ring version ones.
 Since different authors have used the term ``semiring" with some different meanings, it is essential, from the beginning, to clarify what we mean by a semiring.

 In this paper, by a semiring, we understand an algebraic structure, consisting of a nonempty set $S$ with two operations of addition and multiplication such that the following conditions are satisfied: